openwisp/openwisp-config/docs/user/settings.rst

 number being comprised between ``0`` and ``10``.

-This feature is used to spread the load on the OpenWISP server when a large amount of devices boot up at the same time after a blackout.
+This feature is used to spread the load on the OpenWISP server when a large amount of devices boot at the same time after a blackout.

 Large OpenWISP installations may want to increase this value.